Pesteves2002/IPM-Project/TargetPractice/Patch-Notes.md

 - [x] Add snapping
 - [x] Draw squares around the circles
 - [x] Draw squares woth logic at the user input area

+We also implemented 2 versions of the project:

+- Portal theme version
+- Cheating mode